A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Model

-where $p\in\R$ and $B \in \mathcal{R}^r_b$ with $\mathcal{R}^r_b$ the set of purely ranked-based (decreasing) bounded functions.
-We then call $R$ the \emph{total reward} and its rank-dependent part $B$ the \emph{additional reward}. \end{hypo}
+where $p\in\R_+$ and $B_k \in \calB$ with $\calB$ the set of purely rank-based (decreasing) functions.
+We then call $R$ the \emph{total reward} and its rank-dependent part $B_k$ the \emph{additional reward} (financial ``bonus" for the consumer). \end{hypo}

-In the energy context, the second member $-p x$ represents the natural incentive to reduce the consumption, coming from the price $p$ to consume one unit of energy, whereas the first member is the additional financial reward offered to consumers based on their rank.
-In the $N$-players game setting, each cluster $k$ contains $N_k$ players, and the ranking of a player $i$ from this cluster, consuming $X^{i}_{k}(T)$, is measured by the fraction $\frac{1}{N_k}\sum_{j=1}^{N_k} \mathds{1}_{X^{j}_{k}(T)\leq X^{i}_{k}(T)}$ of players having equal or best performance (so that the worst performer (the highest consumption) has rank one and the top performer has rank $1/N_k$).
+In the energy context, the second member ``$-p x$" represents the classic invoice of the consumer, where $p$ is the price to consume one unit of energy (e.g. in \euro/kWh).
+Here, this simple pricing strategy can be viewed as a regulated price (as this is the case in France for example\footnote{``Tarif réglementé de vente" (TRV)}).
+The invoice is embedded in the reward function since it acts as a natural incentive to reduce the consumption.
+The first member $B_k$ is then the additional financial reward offered to consumers based on their terminal ranking.

+In the modeling of energy consumption, a common-noise is often added (it can represent for example the outdoor temperature).
+However, we show that the insertion of such a noise only shifts the consumption distribution (by a random constant).
+This result was already mentioned for translation invariant functions (such as purely rank-based rewards), and we extend in~\Cref{sec::extensions} this property to the more general class of reward functions satisfying~\Cref{hypo::reward}.

-\begin{hypo} \begin{enumerate}[label=(\roman*)] \item Each cluster is \emph{independent}: the rank of an agent of cluster $k\in[K]$ is only determined by the distribution of the cluster $k$. \item The same total reward is proposed to each cluster, i.e., the price of electricity $p$ and the additional reward $B$ are common to all the clusters. \end{enumerate} \end{hypo} Assumption~\ref{hypo::identical_reward} means that the clusters evolve separately, but are linked through a common reward function.
-We finally define $\fnom_k$ as
+\begin{hypo}[Fair reward mechanism] ~ \begin{enumerate}[label=(\roman*)] \item Each cluster is \emph{independent}: the rank of an agent of cluster $k\in[K]$ is only determined by the distribution of the cluster $k$. \item The same \emph{unitary} bonus is proposed to each cluster, i.e., $B_k(r) = \xnom_k \beta(r)$ for all $k\in[K]$. \end{enumerate} \end{hypo} Assumption~\ref{hypo::identical_reward} imposes that the sub-populations evolve \emph{separately}, but are linked through a common reward function.
+This assumption is taken for the sake of a fair reward mechanism: on one hand, consumers only compete with similar agents, i.e., with agents having the same characteristics (type of heating, household composition, ...) and on the other hand, the shape of the reward should be identical for each the sub-population to prevent from favoring one cluster compared to another.
+The function $\beta$ is then the unitary bonus received by every customer (in \euro/kWh).
+This specific structure of rewards -- linking the populations through a common unitary bonus -- aims to take into account that a larger consumer may need a higher reward to initiate a change of behavior, an effort.